Ralnarene/SRC001_Pioneer_Falchion/README.md

 # SRC001_Pioneer_Falchion

-This contains the assembly instructions for a Pi Zero based prop cyberdeck.
+This contains the assembly instructions for a Pi Zero W based prop cyberdeck.
 Assembly will also require SRC000_Zero_Stack to complete.

 The instructions are written in a fictional cyberpunk in-universe style.